nilsnark/aegir-drift-docs/docs/interfaces/terminal.md

 # Terminal Reference Client

-Aegir-Terminal is the baseline Interface implementation.
+Phase Space Terminal is the baseline Interface implementation.
 It provides:

 - deterministic logging of world state